younix/ucspi/README.md

 ## httpc

-The http client is just a stub for testing.
+The HTTP client is just a stub for testing.
 It needs to be rewritten for productive use.

 ## examples